maxtkc/mos-herb-site/gallery.md

     alt: Me and the whole neighborhood aint gettin sunburned with this big ol hat o mine
   - image: /assets/images/webp/tincturemaking.webp
     alt: We've really struck the motherwort
-  - text: "Mo is a gifted herbalist with deep content knowledge, and their passion and joy in their work is palpable and genuine."
+  - text: "Mo is a gifted herbalist with deep content knowledge, and their passion and joy in their work is palpable."
     attribution: "— Naomi Spector, author of Sefardi Herbalism"
   - image: /assets/images/webp/teawalk.webp
     alt: A bunch of Somerville residents walk into a tree.
 They sort of sniffed around a bunch